-Premium rate telephone services
+Premium rate phone and text services

-- Cost of premium rate phone services
+Examples of premium rate phone services include:

 - TV voting

 - Quizzes and competitions

 There are also premium rate SMS services (known as PSMS) and these have a 5-digit Short Code beginning with the number 5.

 Premium rate phone services in Ireland are regulated by ComReg (Commission for Communications Regulation).

 A non-geographic number (NGN) is a phone number that is not linked to a specific geographic region or ‘area code’.
 An NGN is any phone number beginning with 1800 and 0818.

 NGNs are not premium rate phone services.
 Calls to 1800 numbers are free, and calls to 0818 numbers cost the same as calling a landline number.